StepanVecera/projekt1/README.md

 **Digilent PmodCLP LCD module**

 LCD is an electronic device which is used for display any ASCII text.
 Our screen size is 16x2 characters.
 This module has 18 pins.
 8 pins are used for data transfer.
 3 pins, whitch are internally conected,  supply voltage (5 V).
 3 pins supply ground.
 These are also internally conected.
 And last 4 pins are for Register select, R/W, R/W enable and optional back-light enable.
+We can use PmodCLP reference manual [4] to locate these pins.